-Compared with the Oscars, the group’s Best Picture track record speaks for itself: “Citizen Kane” over “How Green Was My Valley;” “A Clockwork Orange” over “The French Connection; ” “Day for Night” over “The Sting;” “Goodfellas” over “Dances with Wolves.”
-Its announcement of winners weeks in advance of the Oscar nominations even points to the group’s natural role as a prize harbinger: since 1935, the Academy Awards has given Best Picture to 43% of the NYFCC’s picks.
+Compared with the Oscars, the group’s best picture track record speaks for itself: Citizen Kane over How Green Was My Valley; A Clockwork Orange over The French Connection; Day for Night over The Sting; Goodfellas over Dances with Wolves.
+Its announcement of winners weeks in advance of the Oscar nominations even points to the group’s natural role as a prize harbinger: Since 1935, the Academy Awards have given best picture to 43% of the NYFCC’s picks.

-Twenty years before the Academy Awards started doling out Oscars for best foreign film, the NYFCC was recognizing and heralding movies from other countries, including “Grand Illusion,” “Rome, Open City,” and “Diabolique.”
-The NYFCC was the first organization in the States to celebrate “The 400 Blows” and fought censorship when the Catholic Church banned the 1948 omnibus “Ways of Love” for its inclusion of Rosselini’s sacrilegious episode “The Miracle.”
-The NYFCC even spawned another kudos-driven organization: in 1966, a few restless members like Joe Morgenstern left the group and started the National Society of Film Critics.
+Twenty years before the Academy Awards started doling out Oscars for best foreign film, the NYFCC was recognizing and heralding movies from other countries, including Grand Illusion, Rome, Open City, and Diabolique.
+The NYFCC was the first organization in the United States to celebrate The 400 Blows and fought censorship when the Catholic Church banned the 1948 omnibus Ways of Love for its inclusion of Roberto Rossellini’s sacrilegious episode The Miracle.
+The NYFCC even spawned another kudos-driven organization: In 1966, a few restless members like Joe Morgenstern left the group and started the National Society of Film Critics.

-Traditionally people are either invited into the group, or they apply for membership.
-130 critics have been members since the group began, among them alumni like Pauline Kael, Judith Crist, Renata Adler, and Frank Rich, who reviewed movies for Time in the 1970s; screenwriter Jay Cocks (“The Age of Innocence”) was even once a member.
-And some have shown remarkable longevity: The New York Times’ Bosley Crowther stayed for 30 years, and seminal critic Andrew Sarris is beginning his fourth continuous decade in the group.
+Traditionally, people are either invited into the group, or they apply for membership.
+One hundred and thirty critics have been members since the group began, among them alumni like Pauline Kael, Judith Crist, Renata Adler, and Frank Rich, who reviewed movies for Time in the 1970s; screenwriter Jay Cocks (The Age of Innocence) was even once a member.
+And some have shown remarkable longevity: The New York Times‘s Bosley Crowther stayed for 30 years, and seminal critic Andrew Sarris was a member for over 40.

-Membership, which over the years has fluctuated from 11 to 31 people, was once strictly limited to critics published in daily New York newspapers.
+Membership, which over the years has fluctuated from 11 to 38 people, was once strictly limited to critics published in daily New York newspapers.
 But the city’s newspaper strike in 1962 crippled the industry and forced the group to extend its reach to include magazines, where many of their newly-unemployed members had landed jobs.
 By the end of the 1960s, critics writing for national magazines like Newsweek, Playboy, The Saturday Review, and TV Guide were members.
 And when, in 1987, Time critic Richard Schickel moved to Los Angeles, membership broadened itself geographically, to the point where the group now enjoys three expatriates on the West Coast.